XYZ: Online Manual

 ri_acct_user_home_dotfilepermissions (R)

-Check that the config files (starting with ".") of all non-system users have the correct ownership and permissions - owned by their user's primary UID and GID, not writable by group or other, and for .bash_history or .netrc, not readable by group or other.
+Check that the hidden files (starting with ".") of all non-system users have the correct ownership and permissions - owned by their user's primary UID and GID, not writable by group or other, and for .bash_history or .netrc, not readable by group or other.

 ri_acct_user_home_exists (m)